-The new exit date is, therefore, 31 October, and the 'no-deal' alternative is still on the table due to the uncertainty of the political situation, and companies are advised to assess their own exposure across all relevant scenarios.
+The new exit date is, therefore, 31 October, and the 'no-deal' alternative is still on the table due to the uncertainty of the political situation.
+Companies are advised to assess their own exposure across all relevant scenarios.

 The UK Government has issued continued advise for businesses on how to prepare if the UK leaves the EU with no deal, which is listed below:

 UK government links on preparing for the UK leaving the EU:

 - Prepare your business for the UK leaving the EU

 - Exporting to Sweden after EU Exit if there’s no deal

 - Importing, exporting and transporting products or goods after Brexit